Videolab-Creators-Group/Videolab-Resources/README.md

 # Videolab-Resources
 Compilation of many resources useful for making Videopaks for the OP-Z!
+Want to join the Discord Videolab Creators community?
+Join [here].(https://discord.gg/rGvHX6W)

 # Unity Resources
 [Videolab](https://github.com/teenageengineering/videolab) - Required to import into your Unity project in order to build for the OP-Z. Also contains Wiki for learning about how to use Videolab.